Assistant Professor, eLearning Librarian

 Harris received her Bachelor of Arts in English from Edinboro University of Pennsylvania and her Masters of Science in Library Science from Clarion University of Pennsylvania.

-Harris is a book reviewer for Library Journal where she writes reviews in both print and in eBook format, on topics including science fiction, literature, history, religion, and political science.
+Harris was previously a book reviewer for Library Journal where she wrote reviews in both print and in e-Book format, on topics including science fiction, literature, history, religion, and political science.

 Joshua joined SNHU in 2015 as an information literacy and assessment librarian and assistant professor.
 He previously held the position of information literacy librarian at Western New England University’s D’Amour Library.